Higher mass spectra of the fully-charmed and fully-bottom tetraquarks: Methodology

 The superscript $\xi_i$ ($i=1,2,3$) of the bases stands for an excitation (i.e., $\xi_i$-mode excitation) appearing within the intrinsic wave function $\psi_{\alpha_i}(\vxi_i)$, while the superscript $\xi_i \xi_j$ stands for an excitation ($\xi_i \xi_j$-mode excitation) appearing within both the $\psi_{\alpha_i}(\vxi_i)$ and $\psi_{\alpha_j}(\vxi_j)$ at the same time.

-Taking into account the Pauli principle and color confinement for the four-quark system $qq\bar{q}\bar{q}$, we have 12 configurations for the $2S$-wave radial excitations, and 80 configurations for the $1D$-wave orbital excitations.
+Taking into account the Pauli principle and color confinement for the four-quark system $qq\bar{q}\bar{q}$, one has 12 configurations for the $2S$-wave radial excitations, and 80 configurations for the $1D$-wave orbital excitations.
 The higher radially excited configurations corresponding to the same excited modes of these $2S$-wave configurations are also easily obtained.
 The spin-parity quantum numbers, notations, and total wave functions for these $2S/3S$- and $1D$-wave configurations are presented in Tables~\ref{states 2S},~\ref{states 1D1} and~\ref{states 1D2}.